subhrajeetghosh/LibraryManagementSystem/README.txt

 # LibraryManagementSystem
 It's A System developed Based on Core java.
 System developed on Spring Tool Suite 4 by pivotal.

-Where you can access in two way as an admin or member.
+Where you can do activity related to library and access in two way as an admin or member.

 as an admin we have function like this -